solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

     }
     ```

--   `run()`: Sets environment for running the proposal.
-[Refer](../overview/architecture/proposal-functions.md#run-function) It sets `addresses`, `primaryForkId` and `timelock` and calls `super.run()` to run proposal lifecycle.
-In this function, `primaryForkId` is set to `sepolia` and selecting the fork for running proposal.
-Next `addresses` object is set by reading `addresses.json` file. `addresses` contract state is persisted accross forks using `vm.makePersistent()`.
-Timelock is set using `setTimelock` that will be used to check onchain calldata and simulate the proposal.
+-   `run()`: This function sets the environment for running the proposal.
+It sets `addresses`, `primaryForkId`, and `timelock` and calls `super.run()` to run the proposal lifecycle.
+In this function, `primaryForkId` is set to `sepolia` for running the proposal.
+Next, the `addresses` object is set by reading the `addresses.json` file.
+The `addresses` contract state is persisted across forks using `vm.makePersistent()`.
+The timelock is set using `setTimelock` for simulating the proposal and checking on-chain calldata.

     ```solidity
     function run() public override {
-        // Create and select sepolia fork for proposal execution. primaryForkId = vm.createFork("sepolia");
+        // Create and select the sepolia fork for proposal execution primaryForkId = vm.createFork("sepolia");
         vm.selectFork(primaryForkId);

-        // Set addresses object reading addresses from json file. setAddresses(
+        // Set the addresses object by reading addresses from the json file setAddresses(
             new Addresses(
                 vm.envOr("ADDRESSES_PATH", string("addresses/Addresses.json"))
             )
         );

-        // Make 'addresses' state persist across selected fork. vm.makePersistent(address(addresses));
+        // Make the 'addresses' state persist across the selected fork vm.makePersistent(address(addresses));

-        // Set timelock.
-This address is used for proposal simulation and check on
+        // Set the timelock; this address is used for proposal simulation and checking on-chain proposal state setTimelock(addresses.getAddress("PROTOCOL_TIMELOCK"));
-        // chain proposal state.
-        setTimelock(addresses.getAddress("PROTOCOL_TIMELOCK"));

-        // Call the run function of parent contract 'Proposal.sol'. super.run();
+        // Call the run function of the parent contract 'Proposal.sol' super.run();
     }
     ```

-## Proposal simulation
+## Proposal Simulation

-First, remove all addresses in `Addresses.json` before running through the tutorial.
-There are two ways to execute proposals:
+To begin, clear all addresses in `Addresses.json` before proceeding with the tutorial.
+There are two methods for executing proposals:

-1. **Using `forge test`**: Details on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
+1. **Using `forge test`**: Refer to the [integration-tests.md](../testing/integration-tests.md) section for detailed instructions on this method.
-2. **Using `forge script`**: This is the chosen method for this tutorial.
+2. **Using `forge script`**: This tutorial focuses on using this method.

-## Running the Proposal with `forge script`
+### Running the Proposal with `forge script`

-### Setting Up Your Deployer Address
+#### Setting Up Your Deployer Address

-The deployer address is the one used to broadcast the transactions deploying the proposal contracts.
-Ensure your deployer address has enough funds from the faucet to cover deployment costs on the testnet.
-We prioritize security when it comes to private key management.
-To avoid storing the private key as an environment variable, we use Foundry's cast tool.
-Ensure cast address is same as Deployer address.
+The deployer address is utilized to broadcast transactions deploying the proposal contracts.
+Ensure your deployer address holds sufficient funds from the faucet to cover deployment costs on the testnet.
+Emphasizing security in private key management, we avoid storing the private key as an environment variable.
+Instead, we utilize Foundry's cast tool.
+Ensure the cast address matches the Deployer address.

-If you're missing a wallet in `~/.foundry/keystores/`, create one by executing:
+If you lack a wallet in `~/.foundry/keystores/`, create one by executing:

 ```sh
 cast wallet import ${wallet_name} --interactive
 ```

-### Deploying a Timelock Controller on Testnet
+#### Deploying a Timelock Controller on Testnet

-You'll need a Timelock Controller contract set up on the testnet before running the proposal.

-We have a script in [script/](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script) folder called `DeployTimelock.s.sol` to facilitate this process.
+Before executing the proposal, set up a Timelock Controller contract on the testnet.
+We provide a script in the [script/](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script) folder named `DeployTimelock.s.sol` to streamline this process.

-Before running the script, you must add the `DEPLOYER_EOA` address to the `Addresses.json` file.
+Before running the script, add the `DEPLOYER_EOA` address to the `Addresses.json` file.

 ```json
 [